Axiverse Lampposts: Field ranges and couplings

 \section{Field ranges and couplings}

+In this section, we focus on a simplified set of examples that illustrate the salient features of the field ranges and couplings in a hierarchical axiverse.
+The purpose of the main text is not to present the most general statistical treatment, but rather to make the physical mechanism transparent: the GS procedure typically assigns the smallest field range to the heaviest axion, the next smallest to the next heaviest, and so on down the spectrum.
+We leave the more general treatment, in which only the orientations of the instanton charge vectors are assumed to be i.i.d.\ while their lengths may be fixed independently, to \cref{app:General_Statistics}.

+The main results do not require the full instanton charge vectors to be i.i.d.; they only require that the charge-vector orientations are drawn independently from a common angular distribution, though as we argue in appendix \ref{subsec:iidnt} even this assumption can be relaxed.
+The lengths of the instanton charge vectors may instead be fixed independently, and may therefore be correlated with the instanton actions.
+This naturally accommodates the expectation that instantons with different charge-vector lengths can appear at different places in the instanton hierarchy, rather than being randomly ordered with respect to their actions.
+In the simplified examples below, we often use rounded Gaussian charge ensembles because they give a simple concrete illustration of the effect; the generalization beyond these examples is given in \cref{app:General_Statistics}.

-In this section, we compute the statistical properties of the GS decay constants for simple ensembles of kinetic and potential data, under the mild assumption of hierarchical instantons and the stronger assumption that the instanton charge vectors are i.i.d.
-The GS procedure typically assigns the smallest field range to the heaviest axion, the next smallest to the next heaviest, and so on down the spectrum.
-In \cref{subsec:field-ranges} we quantify how strongly the heaviest-mode field range is suppressed and show that the suppression is controlled not only by the number of lighter axions in the spectrum but also, crucially, by the eigenvalue spectrum of the kinetic matrix.
-We also show that in some regimes the resulting scaling of the GS decay constants can outpace the comparatively mild $m^{1/2}$ dependence of the misalignment relic abundance, so that the field-range suppression competes directly with (and can dominate over) the mass dependence in setting cosmological abundances.
+In \cref{subsec:field-ranges}, we quantify how strongly the heaviest-mode field range is suppressed and show that the suppression is controlled not only by the number of lighter axions in the spectrum but also, crucially, by the eigenvalue spectrum of the kinetic matrix.
+We also show that in some regimes the resulting scaling of the GS decay constants can outpace the comparatively mild $m^{1/2}$ dependence of the misalignment relic abundance.
+In such regimes, the field-range suppression competes directly with (and can dominate over) the mass dependence in setting cosmological abundances.
 We illustrate these effects in representative ensembles, while emphasizing that the full space of possibilities is considerably broader.